thiamsantos/potamus/README.md

 .some-awesome-checkbox-class-name
   checkbox({
     border-color: #ccc, // border color when the checkbox is unchecked
-    color: #E91E63,     // color when the checkbox is checked
+    background-color: #E91E63, // color when the checkbox is checked
     size: 40px          // size of the checkbox
   })
 ```